Gouache Database by Sarah Burns

 Conclusion

-Since the experiment started over two months ago, I’ve learned that some brands use biocide in their paint (like Miya HIMI, who even offer a spray bottle of fungicide for their gouache).
-It’s reasonable to assume that many brands include biocide in their paint but don’t say anything, because it’s the industry standard (not just artist paints, but all industries).
+While doing the tests I learned that some brands use biocide in their paint (like Miya HIMI, who even offer a spray bottle of fungicide for their gouache).
+It’s reasonable to assume that many brands include biocide in their paint but don’t say anything, because it’s the industry standard (not just for artist paints, but all industries).
 Without emailing each of them again, I can’t confirm that.
 So if this matters to you, perhaps try reaching out to whichever brand you’re interested in.

-I will continue to use my own strategies for keeping my gouache mold-free, since it has worked for me for over a year.
+I used a “wet” palette for my gouache for over a year without issues.
 If you want to learn more about that, check out this blog post.

 Back to Top